ankekat1000/annotator-bias-comment-classification/README.md

 Rather than treating disagreement as noise, the study highlights systematic differences in interpretation based on social background, advocating for more inclusive and representative modeling.

+Please read and cite this paper, if you build on this work:

+Wilms et al. (2025):

+Enjoy 💞

 ---

 ## 🔬 Methods Overview